eclipse-leda/leda-utils/src/rust/blueprint-selector/README.md

 ![Selection](./images/fetcher-selection-screenshot.png)

-When you choose a fetcher, you will be asked for an URI and `blueprint-selector` will atempt to fetch the blueprints inside the directory specified by `-d` (in this case `./example_blueprints`).
+When you choose a fetcher, you will be asked for an URI and `blueprint-selector` will attempt to fetch the blueprints inside the directory specified by `-d` (in this case `./example_blueprints`).

-After providing a URI, pressing Enter and a succesful fetch, you will be brought back to the usual selector menu, this time including all successfully fetched manifests.
+After providing a URI, pressing Enter and a successful fetch, you will be brought back to the usual selector menu, this time including all successfully fetched manifests.

 ![Success](./images/fetcher_success.png)